RepertoireBack to top

 As circumstances change, it may be possible to update our performance plans, including the possibility of opening up some of our events to the public.

 In a response to feedback from participants from our 2018 and 2019 courses, and in line with guidance relating to the global pandemic, the schedule in 2021 will be overhauled.
 There will be much more time to eat, rest, form small ad hoc groups, practice on your own, etc. Here's the shape of how 'a typical' day will look.

 A more relaxed pace

-Attendance at Compline will not be compulsory, but is greatly encouraged!
+Attendance at Compline each evening will not be compulsory, but is greatly encouraged!
 The feedback we've received from those who did attend every night in previous years has been that it is a wonderful way to bring each day to a close, but we also understand that some of you may need your sleep!